raaaimund/raaaimund.github.io/_posts/2016-09-20-use-build-definitions-with-microsoft-team-services-to-sign-and-upload-your-apk.md

 title:      Use Build Definitions with Microsoft Team Services to sign and upload your apk
 date:       2016-09-20 21:30:00
 author:     Raimund Rittnauer
-summary:    How to sign and automatic upload an apk when a build is triggered at Microsoft Team Services
+description:    How to sign and automatic upload an apk when a build is triggered at Microsoft Team Services
 categories: tech
 thumbnail:  code-fork
 comments: true